 Moonless evenings in February, March and April present the best time of year to see zodiacal light in the Northern Hemisphere evening sky.
 Meanwhile, from the Southern Hemisphere, the zodiacal light is best seen before dawn during these months of the year.
 The light appears when the evening twilight has left the sky (about 80 to 120 minutes after sunset).

 It looks like a hazy pyramid of light in the west after true darkness falls.

 This light can be noticeable and easy to see from latitudes like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, up to an hour or so after evening dusk leaves the sky.

 In that case, the zodiacal light can resemble the lights of a city or town just over the horizon.

 Skywatchers in the northern U.S. or Canada sometimes say wistfully that they’ve never seen the zodiacal light.
-But on February 6, 2013 – on our Facebook page – we received the beautiful photo above from Jim Peacock in northern Wisconsin.
-He captured the zodiacal light over Lake Superior.
-Sometimes the camera will pick up faint objects that the eye can’t see.
-But Jim said this northern Wisconsin zodiacal light was visible to the eye.
-He said:
+On the other hand, sometimes the camera will pick up faint objects that the eye can’t see.
+And we’ve had reports of the zodiacal light visible to the eye by those at northerly latitudes.

-Remember, if you live in the Southern Hemisphere, your early spring months (August, September, October) are the best time for you to see the zodiacal light in the evening.
+Remember, if you live in the Southern Hemisphere, your late winter/early spring months (August, September, October) are the best time for you to see the zodiacal light in the evening.
 Right now (February, March, April), you should be looking for the zodiacal light before dawn.